 As adventurous and exciting his time with the Navy might seem, for Domenico Cubeddu this was just the first stage of his diving career.
 After 23 years, in fact, he left the Navy for the private sector and somehow started the life he had dreamed of when he decided to leave Sardinia.
 Carrying a baggage full of precious knowledge and experience he had acquired with the Italian Navy, the following years really saw him as a forerunner of modern-day world travelers.

 The Varignano is still operative, and many future divers and Italian “marines” are being trained every year, although the old generation seems to regret things are not like before, in what they call the Varignano’s heyday, when hundreds of divers were learning, practicing, trying different depths and carrying out experiments on different gas blends.

 “We were a family!”
 I heard them say just about all day during the last gathering.
 “The place was alive, both Le Grazie and Portovenere were lively and crowded, now you see someone only in high season, even locals migrate.”

-Now there are less marines, less divers, less romance and less sense of family, and sometimes hearing the old memories imbued with nostalgia made me compare the area with an old actress passing over her sunset boulevard.
+Now there are fewer Marines, fewer divers, less romance and less sense of family, and sometimes hearing the old memories imbued with nostalgia made me compare the area with an old actress passing over her sunset boulevard.